Page Header - Mobile 1560x710

 What is pH?

 pH stands for potential hydrogen and refers to the hydrogen ion concentration of water.
 It measures how acidic or alkaline a substance is.
 The pH scale does this by measuring the electrically charged particles in the substance and is a common measure used in chemistry.
 The pH scale ranges from 0-14.
-The lower the rating, the more acidic the substance.
-The higher the rating, the more alkaline the substance.
+A solution with a pH of seven is neutral, while anything lower than seven is considered acidic, and a solution with a pH greater than seven is alkaline.

 What is the pH of Water?